 12.1 General information about touch probe cycles

-HEIDENHAIN only gives warranty for the function of the probing cycles if HEIDENHAIN touch probes are used.
+HEIDENHAIN only warrants the function of the touch probe cycles if HEIDENHAIN touch probes are used.

 The TNC must be specially prepared by the machine tool builder for the use of a 3-D touch probe.